Autocar India

 Harley Davidson Sprint 440

-As part of its latest Back to Bricks campaign towards returning to profitability, Harley-Davidson has revealed that the new Sprint will debut as the entry point into the brand.
+As part of its latest Back to the Bricks campaign towards a return to profitability, Harley-Davidson has revealed that the new Sprint will debut as the entry point into the brand.

 2. Based on the 440 platform, but with traditional cruiser style

-It will be interesting to see how well equipped the new Harley Sprint 440 is.
-For example, the new X440 T debuted ride-by-wire and features like traction control and that bike costs more than the original X440.
+It will be interesting to see how well-equipped the new Harley Sprint 440 is.
+For example, the new X440 T debuted ride-by-wire and features such as traction control, and that bike costs more than the original X440.
 What is safe to expect is that the improved quality and finish that debuted on the X440 T will find their way here as well.

-The standard Harley-Davidson X440 is priced between Rs 2.35 lakh and Rs 2.59 lakh while the X440 T is priced at Rs 2.85 lakh ex-showroom India.
+The standard Harley-Davidson X440 is priced between Rs 2.35 lakh and Rs 2.59 lakh, while the X440 T is priced at Rs 2.85 lakh, ex-showroom, India.
 How the new Sprint 440 is positioned remains to be seen, but we do expect the bike to go on sale in India by the end of 2026, following the international unveil.
-This will be the first Harley-Davidson made by Hero MotoCorp to be exported since the two giants formed an agreement in 2020.
+This will be the first Harley-Davidson made by Hero MotoCorp to be exported since the two giants entered into an agreement in 2020.

 Royal Enfield planning 5 new motorcycles for FY27 including 750cc models